 What is the Deployment Sizing calculator?

-The Deployment Sizing calculator lets you calculate the recommended deployment size and categorize the result as a small, medium, large, or extra-large (XLarge) deployment.
+The Deployment Sizing calculator lets you calculate the recommended deployment size and categorize the result as a small, medium, large, XLarge, 2XLarge, or 3XLarge deployment.
 You provide the sizing, such as the number of JVMs, web servers, and daily transactions.
 The spreadsheet also calculates the recommended bandwidth, Session Storage, and Performance Warehouse sizing.

 The data provides the necessary guidance to make an accurate sizing decision.
 For more clarity, assess the results of the Deployment Sizing Calculator against the component sizing guidelines and customer examples provided in Assess Results.